When Should You Review Your Insurance Policy?

 Why Reviewing Your Insurance Policy Matters

-An insurance policy review helps you:
+A structured insurance policy review helps you:

 - Identify coverage gaps

-- Avoid paying for coverage you no longer need
+- Remove coverage you no longer need

-- Make sure your policy reflects current risks
+- Align protection with your current risks

 How Often Should You Review Your Insurance Policy?